Babesia in dogs

 Complicated biliary cases with multiple organ involvement will need hospitalisation with more intensive treatment such as blood transfusions, drips, cortisone treatment, tube feeding, oxygen supplementation etc.

-prevention is always better than cure.
+Prevention is always better than cure.
 We strongly recommend using tick prevention year-round.
-Whilst there are still collar and dip options on the market the new oral treatments have proven to be both safer and more effective.
-They are less smelly and so much easier to ensure the correct does is given and maintained.
+Whilst there are still collar and dip options on the market, the new oral treatments have proven to be both safer and more effective.
+They are less smelly and so much easier to ensure the correct dose is given and maintained.

-NB.
-Cats are very sensitive to poisons and dips and only a few products are safe for use in cats.
+NB: Cats are very sensitive to poisons and dips, and only a few products are safe for them to use.
 If the label doesn’t say “for cats”, then don’t use it.